StirlingLabs/BigBuffers/docs/source/TypeScriptUsage.md

 FlatBuffers supports both reading and writing FlatBuffers in TypeScript.

-To use FlatBuffers in your own code, first generate TypeScript classes from your schema with the `--ts` option to `flatc`.
+To use FlatBuffers in your own code, first generate TypeScript classes from your schema with the `--ts` option to `bufc`.
 Then you can include both FlatBuffers and the generated code to read or write a FlatBuffer.

 For example, here is how you would read a FlatBuffer binary file in TypeScript: